 While buying a low-rated AC may require lower payment upfront, a 5-star AC helps you save in the long run via lower electricity bills.
 With financing from Bajaj Finserv, you can easily get a 5-star AC on affordable EMIs and say goodbye to high electricity bills.

-Shop for the best 5-star air conditioners from the EMI Store of Bajaj Finance or Bajaj Finserv EMI Network and get up to 100% finance on your purchase.
+Shop for the best 5-star air conditioners from the Bajaj Mall or Bajaj Finserv EMI Network and get up to 100% finance on your purchase.
 Just visit any of the 1 lakhs+ partner stores, online or offline, select your product, and use your EMI Network Card to pay.
 If you don’t have an EMI Network Card, you can apply for one online or submit your documents at your nearest partner store to get instant, in-store financing.

 What’s more, you can buy your AC even more conveniently with a pre-approved offer from Bajaj Finserv.
 Besides EMI finance, you can also use your pre-approved offer to simplify the process of availing of a home loan, personal loan, business loan etc.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.